Global Climate Strike

 Time Out says

-Show your support for stronger action on climate change by joining the Melbourne climate strike
+Show your support for stronger action on climate change by joining the Sydney climate strike

-Another global climate strike is happening this Friday, September 20 and this time Melbourne’s climate-conscious students want the city’s climate-conscious workers to join them.
+A global climate strike is happening this Friday, September 20, with Sydney’s climate-conscious students protesting shoulder-to-shoulder with the city’s climate-conscious workers.

-This time around unions and businesses are encouraged to allow workers to strike alongside students.
-The Not Business As Usual alliance is urging companies to let their employees take time off work to join their local strikes, with more than 1,500 companies (including Readings, Stone and Wood, Melbourne Writers’ Festival and the Finders Keepers) having already pledged their support.
+The Not Business As Usual alliance is urging companies to let their employees take time off work to join their local strikes, with more than 1,500 companies nation-wide having already pledged their support.

 The September 20 strike is happening three days before the UN meets for an emergency climate meeting in New York.
-The March climate strike saw 150,000 Australians take to the street and 1.5 million people strike worldwide.
+A similar climate strike in March saw 150,000 Australians take to the street and 1.5 million people strike worldwide.
 Organisers are expecting an even stronger turn out this time.

 Want to take part in the rally?
-The Melbourne protest will kick off at 2pm in Treasury Gardens.
+The Sydney protest will kick off at 12pm in the Domain.
 Students, workers and anyone interested in showing their support for action on climate change are welcome to attend and you can ask you work to pledge their support by visiting Not Business As Usual.